What is a Brownfield?

 Southern Windsor County Brownfields Revolving Loan Fund (SWCBRLF)

 The SWCBRLF is funded through an EPA Brownfields Cleanup Revolving Loan Fund grant.
 This program allows the RPC to give grants to municipalities and nonprofits, and low-interest loans to all property owners who meet EPA eligibility requirements (generally, an owner is not eligible if he/she can be considered responsible for the contamination).
 In order to receive funding through this program, owners or bona fide prospective purchasers must first fill out an eligibility application for the program.
 This application is reviewed by the Vermont Department of Environmental Conservation (DEC) staff and by the program contact at the Environmental Protection Agency (EPA).
 If a site is determined to be eligible for the program, an application and financial documentation must be submitted for review by the Brownfields Steering Committee at SWCRPC.
 All application requirements are listed below.
-For forms, click on the links provided or contact Dan Potter at the SWCRPC offices (802)674-9201.
+For forms, click on the links provided or contact Allie Hopkins at the SWCRPC offices (802)674-9201.

 Loan/Grant Application Requirements: